Skip to Content

 Whales

-In Northern California, your best time to spot gray whales and orcas is from December to May.
-For humpbacks, visit May through November, and for blue whales, the largest animal on Earth, plan your stay sometime between July and October.
+In Northern California, the optimal period for observing gray whales and orcas is from December to May.
+For humpbacks, the best time to visit is from May through November, while for the majestic blue whales, the largest creatures on Earth, plan your stay between July and October.

-Gray whales, orcas, humpbacks, minke, finback, and blue whales migrate off the California coast throughout the year, so you’re sure to spot at least one species on a whale-watching excursion.
-The best time is during the annual migration of grey whales, from December to April, though whales visit these waters year-round.
-You might see blue whales growing more than 30 meters long between May and October.
+Various whale species, including gray whales, orcas, humpbacks, minke, finback, and blue whales, migrate off the California coast throughout the year.
+Therefore, embarking on a whale-watching excursion guarantees an encounter with at least one of these magnificent creatures.
+The prime time coincides with the annual migration of gray whales, occurring from December to April, although whales frequent these waters year-round.
+Moreover, you may have the chance to witness blue whales, exceeding 30 meters in length, between May and October.

 Where to see whales